przebro/overseer/README.md

 }
 ```
 This task will be ordered every day of January, March, July, and December.
-Despite calendar-based criteria, every task can be restricted to run in a specific period. this can be achieved by setting two properties of schedule:
+Despite calendar-based criteria, every task can be restricted to run in a specific period.
+This can be achieved by setting two properties of schedule:
 from and to.
 For instance:
 ```
     "schedule" :{